isabella232/scope-services/walk-through.rst

 EcmascriptDebugger
 ------------------

-The EcmascriptDebugger exposes a powerful interface to the ecma engine and the DOM.
-Setting breakpoints, retrieving the DOM, highlight elements and much more can be done with it.
-Let's have a look at the Eval command.
+The EcmascriptDebugger exposes a powerful interface to the ECMA engine and the DOM.
+Setting breakpoints, retrieving the DOM, highlighting elements, and much more can be done with it.
+Let us have a look at the Eval command.
 We will create a simple function on the host side and execute it with some values.
-The message to create the function:
+The message to create the function is:

 .. code-block:: javascript

    [1, 0, 0, "return function(string){alert(string)}"]

-The first value is the ``runtimeID``, it is displayed in the "Window List" for the selected window.
-The two following values are ``threadID`` and ``frameIndex``, they are used to evaluate code while stepping trough code, e.g. when the runtime hits a breakpoint.
-For the given case they are both not set, that means ``0``. ``"return function(string){alert(string)}"`` is the script to be evaluated, a simple function to call alert.
-The response will look something like:
+The first value is the ``runtimeID``.
+It is displayed in the "Window List" for the selected window.
+The two following values are ``threadID`` and ``frameIndex``.
+They are used to evaluate code while stepping trough code, e.g., when the runtime hits a breakpoint.
+For the given case they are both not set, which means ``0``. ``"return function(string){alert(string)}"`` is the script to be evaluated and is a simple function to call alert.
+The response will look similar to:

 .. code-block:: c